jm0nt/machines-of-loving-grace/workshop-journal/git-notes.md

 Forking creates a personal copy of someone else's repository on GitHub.
 This allows a developer to experiment or contribute without changing the original project.

+## Pull Requests

+A pull request proposes changes from one repository (usually a fork) to another repository.

+Maintainers review the changes and decide whether to merge them into the main project.